DarrenZZhang/MM23-MITH/README.md

         └── label.mat
 ```

-Please preprocessing dataset to appropriate input format.
+Please preprocess the dataset to appropriate input format.

-More details about the generation, meaning, and format of each mat file could be found in `./dataset/README.md`.
+More details about the generation, meaning, and format of each mat file can be found in `./dataset/README.md`.

 Additionally, cleaned datasets (MIRFLICKR25K & MSCOCO & NUSWIDE) used in our experiments are available at `pan.baidu.com`: